daniele-benedetto/strapi-plugin-json-gui/README.md

 ### Bug Reporting and Contributions

-I'm committed to continual improvement.
-If you come across bugs, have suggestions, or want to request new features, please report them in my [GitHub repository](https://github.com/daniele-benedetto/strapi-plugin-json-gui/issues).
-Your input is incredibly valuable and helps me enhance the plugin for everyone.
+I am committed to continuous improvement.
+If you come across any bugs, have suggestions, or want to request new features, please report them on [GitHub repository](https://github.com/daniele-benedetto/strapi-plugin-json-gui/issues).
+Your input is incredibly valuable and helps enhance the plugin for everyone.

 ## Upcoming Features in Development

-I'm currently working on three new features for the plugin:

 1. **Drag and Drop for JSON Elements:** Implementing the ability to drag and drop elements within the JSON for a more intuitive management.